mightytribble/SillyTavern-rag-context-injector/README.md

 {{fullHistory}}
 </chat_history>

-Assistant: Got it, looks cool, gtg.   <--- This is the last Assistant message, so rag-context-injector will insert the RAG results here.
+Assistant: Got it, looks cool, gtg.   <--- I set my injection depth to -1, so the RAG context is inserted here.

 User: OK, your task is to reply to the last message in the chat_history.
 For reference, the last message was:
 <last_message>
 {{lastMessage}}
 </last_message>
 When generating your reply, remember to do X, Y and Z...(general notes about the chat, etc) and follow the instructions.

-Assistant: If I had a prefill, this would be where the prefill would go.
-Prefill is added at the end of the entire chat, so it's not where rag-context-injector would put content.
 ```